 When it comes to Azure it is slightly different.
 As Sandeep points out, you have to attach premium SSD storage to get the same persistent network-attached storage.
 But again, once you do a comparison between the two it is again about 1/3 of the cost to use Google Cloud Platform.
 As you can see with this configuration below with Azure you are looking at $1,602.68/month as opposed to Google Cloud’s $532.82/month.

-In November 2016, AWS reduced their prices.
+In November 2016, AWS reduced their prices in a move to further grow AWS market share.
 The HFT Guy, a developer from London, then wrote about how he stacked up Google Cloud vs AWS and discovered that Google Cloud was still 50% cheaper (after the price reduction)!
 He stated, that all Google instances have significantly faster network than the equivalent [and even bigger] AWS instances, to the point where they’re not even playing in the same league.
 AWS might have kickstarted the cloud generation, but Google Cloud is the one taking it over.

 Cloud Spectator, a cloud performance benchmark company, also did an in-depth price-performance analysis in 2017 of North American providers.
 This report included Google Cloud Platform, Amazon, Azure, and SoftLayer.
 They discovered that across the board, from small VMs to extra large VMs, Google Cloud was the least expensive.
 Make sure to check out their study for more details on configurations and tests.